sudoflux/ansible-k3s-cilium/README.md

 - SSH server running and accessible
 - A user with sudo privileges (the playbook will configure this if needed)

-**Note:** You do not need Python pre-installed on target nodes.
-The playbook uses raw commands for initial setup and installs Python if necessary.
+**Note:** Python is NOT required to be pre-installed on target nodes.
+The playbook uses raw commands for initial setup and installs Python on the target nodes if necessary.

 ## 🚦 Usage